 Compositions:

-- Of Handel’s oratorio Jephtha, one reviewer writes: “The music's drive comes, instead, from Handel's arrangement of arias, subtle instrumentation and evocative colors.
-Simple melodies are given penetrating power; in Jephtha Handel can take us without contradiction to simultaneous heights of horror and rapture with a restrained harpsichord continuo or gentle flute.”
-Here are links to performances conducted by Christie, Gardiner, and a recording on the Brilliant label.
+- Of George Frideric Händel’s oratorio Jephtha, HWV 70 (1750) (approx. 160-205’) (lyrics), one reviewer writes: “The music’s drive comes . . . from Handel’s arrangement of arias, subtle instrumentation and evocative colors.
+Simple melodies are given penetrating power.”
+Here are links to performances conducted by Christie, Gardiner, Harnoncourt, and a recording on the Brilliant label.

-- Isang Yun, Kontraste (Contrasts) (1987), consists of two pieces for solo violin, which emphasize a wide variety of atmosphere and color.
+- Isang Yun, Kontraste (Contrasts) (1987) (approx. 17-22’), consists of two pieces for solo violin, which emphasize a wide variety of atmosphere and color.

 Elan Mehler is a jazz pianist who is often compared to Bill Evans.
 Like Evans’, his playing is subtle and understated; it also conveys a greater sense of intimacy than Evans’.
-His albums include:
+His style has also been described as witty and magnanimous.
+He is compiling a substantial body of playlists.

-- Oregon, “1974”, live in Bremen: “Other bands have tried variations on the fusion of avant-garde jazz with Indian, European classical and folk, none have done it with the same ingenuity or creative energy.”
-[Michael J. West, Downbeat magazine, November 2021, p.
-56.]
+- Oregon, “1974” (1974) (104’), live in Bremen: “Other bands have tried variations on the fusion of avant-garde jazz with Indian, European classical and folk, none have done it with the same ingenuity or creative energy.”
 Each distinct voice has a purpose, and they unite so seamlessly that it all seems natural.

 - “The Maryla Jonas Story: Her Complete Piano Recordings” (193’): Born in 1912, Jonas made these recordings in the late 1940s.
 She escaped from the Nazis but her husband, parents and two brothers were killed.
 Her Chopin Mazurkas may be the finest ever recorded, featuring a deft and subtle touch, and nuance in every phrase.
 “Her Chopin Mazurkas in particular have been praised to the skies and yet such accolades still pale in comparison to the actual playing.
 Jonas herself said that it was the suffering in her life that brought her playing to life . . .”